MassimilianoRoccamena/Hypermedia-Project/public/backend/main.md

 #### OpenAPI Resource models

-Describe here synthetically, which models you have introduced for resources.
+Mostly each resource provided by the API can be mapped to one or more database table projected models.
+For mostly each entity, one projection of the the table is always used: the entity item model, which is used to represent one topic inside one small list element.
+Each semantic relation request produces only presentation significant data.
+Each to-n relation request produces an array of items, except for RelatedArticles which incapsulates the array with the subject name.
+Person and Article are represented using one page, so there is one model representing the page data.
+Service and Event are two page presented, so there are two models for each presentation projection.
+Contact and Message can only be read/posted.

+Group requests also produces an array, but is also implemented paginating (with fixed limit) and filtering the related table.
+For example you can search page 2 of a name and month filtered event with the request /events?offset=1&search=name&month=July.

 ### Data model

-Describe with an ER diagram the model used in the data layer of your web application.
-How these map to the OpenAPI data model?
+Below the related database tables diagram is presented.
+Each request minimizes presentation information needed, refining and increasing overall data transmission efficiency as described in previous section.

 ## Implementation

 ### Tools used

-The application implementation includes the following packages dependencies:
->- connect: web application framework
+- connect: web application framework
->- swagger-tools: provides a middleware for easy OpenAPI server implementation
+- swagger-tools: provides a middleware for easy OpenAPI server implementation
->- js-yaml: for loading .yaml swagger specification
+- js-yaml: for loading .yaml swagger specification
->- serve-static: provides static assets (html,css,img..) request handling
+- serve-static: provides static assets (html,css,img..) request handling
->- knex: exposes useful db query methods
+- knex: exposes useful db query methods
->- pg: provides postgres dbms handling
+- pg: provides postgres dbms handling
+- heroku: handles project deployment on Heroku cloud

 ### Discussion